A polysulfide/ferricyanide redox flow battery with extended cycling

 Abstract

 The inexpensive sulfur raw material is promising to enable cost-effective redox flow batteries for long duration energy storage.
 But the catastrophic through-membrane crossover of polysulfides remains a severe challenge resulting in irreversible performance degradation and short cycle life.
-In this work, we demonstrate that use of a permselective cation exchange membrane yields two orders of magnitude enhancement in polysulfide retention compared to the benchmark Nafion membrane.
-Combined physico-chemical, spectroscopic, and microscopic analyses unravel smaller ion transport channel sizes in the microstructure of this membrane that contribute to the effective mitigation of polysulfide crossover.
+In this work, we demonstrate that use of a permselective cation exchange membrane yields a two orders of magnitude enhancement in polysulfide retention compared to the benchmark Nafion membrane.
+Combined physico-chemical, spectroscopic, and microscopic analyses suggest more disordered sidechain structures, which lead to the more hydrophobic nature and smaller hydrophilic domains in the membrane.
+The microstructural features contribute to the effective mitigation of polysulfide crossover.
 As a result, the cycle life of polysulfide/ferricyanide flow cells is boosted over a substantially extended test time.
-This finding sheds light on the fundamental membrane factors that cause polysulfide permeation and can suggest feasible directions in the development of permselective membranes for polysulfide flow batteries.
+This finding sheds light on the fundamental membrane factors that cause polysulfide permeation and can provide feasible directions in the development of permselective membranes for polysulfide flow batteries.

 Supplementary files